gjanco/mezmo-dd-marketplace/rapdev_validator/README.md

 ### Install the Validator Integration
 To install the Validator check on your host:

-`sudo ‐u dd‐agent datadog‐agent integration install --third-party datadog-rapdev_validator==1.0.0`
+`sudo -u dd-agent datadog-agent integration install --third-party datadog-rapdev_validator==1.1.0`

 ### Prepare the Validator